Jason-Li-KH/Superstore_Dashboard/README.md

 **✅ Recommendation**
 - **Capitalize on High Performer**: Focus on maximizing profitability by doubling down on high-performing categories (Technology, especially Copiers/Phones).
-- **Reassess Underperformer:** while addressing underperforming areas like Furniture (Tables), lagging customer segments, and weaker regions (South, Central).
+- **Reassess Underperformer:** Reconsider the positioning and strategy of underperforming areas like Furniture (Tables), lagging customer segments, and weaker regions (South, Central).